WCAG Colour Contrast: What does the 4.5:1 ratio actually mean?

 Tools for checking colour contrast

 My go-to tool is the fantastically designed colourcontrast.cc.
-There’s loads of tools which do this, and you can even just make your own simple JavaScript tool if you wanted - but I love the design of this site, and there’s zero room for ambiguity.
+There are loads of tools which do this, but I love the design of this one and there’s zero room for ambiguity.
+If you’d rather not leave the browser, Chrome and Edge DevTools show the contrast ratio right in the colour picker, with a pass/fail against AA and AAA and a “suggested colour” fix.